dainmik/habit-tracker/README.md

 - [ ] Add filtering options to display or hide habits based on habit completion, active/paused status
 - [ ] Add sorting options to sort by name, status, completion
 - [ ] Display useful information on each habit card
-  - [ ] current streak
+  - [ ] Current streak
-  - [ ] message if habit scheduled to end at some point is going to end soon and functionality to extend its duration
+  - [ ] Message if habit scheduled to end at some point is going to end soon and functionality to extend its duration

 Add/edit habit forms: